kung-foo/multiregion-terraform/README.md

 * Single `main.tf` with a module instance for each Amazon's [14 regions][1]
 * Creates an EC2 instance in every region and availability zone
-* Creates a Route 53 record with [latency based routing][2] to all EC2 instances
+* Creates two Route 53 records (A and AAAA) with [latency based routing][2] to all EC2 instances
 * All instances allow ICMP Echo Request (ping) from `0.0.0.0/0`
+* Supports IPv4 _and_ IPv6

 ### Latency Map
-Note the lower latency when the ping souce is near to one of Amazon's datacenters:
+Note the lower latency when the ping source is near to one of Amazon's datacenters:
 [![latency map](map_latency.png)](https://raw.githubusercontent.com/kung-foo/multiregion-terraform/master/map_latency.png)

 ### Terraform Dependency Graph